 I’ve been on a mission to eat everything from my weekly CSA batch by the end of the week I’ve received it—a natural goal, since I’ll have to pick up a new installment the next day.
 It’s not something that gives me stress, though, just a fun challenge.
 This leads to recipes, as always, that often have more things than you’d need to make a satisfying version of said dish.
 Hence, this soup could have easily gone without the corn and poblano peppers.
 (Try the recipe below without these two ingredients and you’ll do just fine!)

 One thing you can add to a good chicken sopa de lima is tortilla strips.
-Or just torn chunks, as I went with; it’s a classic topping that often leads to the soup being called simply Tortilla Soup, or Chicken Tortilla Soup.
+Or just broken tortilla chunks, as I went with; it’s a classic topping that often leads to the soup being called simply Tortilla Soup, or Chicken Tortilla Soup.
 But another thing that I wouldn’t skimp on is the addition of limes, and in this case, quartered segments of limes that had been slightly blistered by a direct flame to their skins.
 Because that is how I experienced it at that roadside restaurant outside the cenote, and I was blown away by the flavor.
 While you could easily just squeeze in some fresh lime juice for that brightness, these striking pieces really cemented the chunky, rustic character of the soup overall.
 And I love that.
-Plus, the burnished, burnt taste of lime zest added a hint of roundness to the inherent bitterness of whole lime wedges in their skins.
+Plus, the burnished, burnt taste of lime zest helped round out the bitterness of whole lime wedges with skins.
 Bartenders would know this well, after burning slivers of orange zest before rimming cocktail glasses with them.
 The slightly blackened pieces of tortilla rounds that were absorbed into this soup while eating helped reinforced that burnt flavor, in a good way.

 Piquant, chunky wedges of tomatoes were thrown into a pot of sizzling chopped leeks (use onion alternatively, I just had leeks on hand), while another pot was simmering with bone-in chicken breasts.
 I tried my best to make this soup fantastically fast and think I hit a new record, although your chicken soup or stock can always benefit from more time.
 (I was sick and didn’t want to wait long.)
 It is very possible to make a satisfying chicken soup in an hour’s time, as I’ve learned.
 And it’s in great part thanks to fresh summer ingredients that don’t need to cook very long, rather than dense carrots and celery.